Millennials world over are moving away from the traditional 8-5 jobs to more interactive work culture. Start-ups are the

 I first learnt about bootstrapping at an entrepreneurs’ forum facilitated by WeCreateKenya.
 It took me a while to clearly understand how it works; let me break it down for you.

-Bootstrapping is simply starting a business with personal savings or those from friends and family.
+Bootstrapping is merely starting a business with personal savings or those from friends and family.

-When considering bootstrapping a a way to fund a startup, it means you have been saving over a period of time.
+When considering bootstrapping a way to fund a startup, it means you have been saving over some time.

 Other aspects that can be termed as bootstrapping will be, working from home instead of renting an office space.